isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-silverfish/index.md

 ####  c.**Silverfish Bait**

-Similar to cockroach bait, silverfish bait contains a slow
-- acting poison that attracts the pests.
+Similar to cockroach bait, silverfish bait contains a slow-acting poison that attracts the pests.
 Once consumed, the silverfish will return to their nest and spread the poison to other members of the colony.

 ###  5. When to Call a Professional

 In most cases, silverfish infestations can be managed with the above methods.
 However, if the infestation is severe, widespread, or recurring, it might be time to consult a pest control professional.

-A professional exterminator can:
-- Identify the severity of the infestation
-- Pinpoint exact hiding spots
-- Use stronger treatments not available to the public
-- Offer long
-- term prevention advice Hiring a professional ensures that the problem is fully eradicated and reduces the likelihood of future infestations.
+A professional exterminator can: - Identify the severity of the infestation - Pinpoint exact hiding spots - Use stronger treatments not available to the public - Offer long-term prevention advice Hiring a professional ensures that the problem is fully eradicated and reduces the likelihood of future infestations.

 ###  Conclusion

 Silverfish are persistent pests, but with a combination of natural remedies, chemical treatments, and preventative measures, you can effectively get rid of them.

 Start by reducing the moisture in your home, decluttering spaces where they hide, and sealing any potential entry points.
-If silverfish persist, try a combination of traps, [repellents](https://pestpolicy.com/best
+If silverfish persist, try a combination of traps, [repellents](https://pestpolicy.com/best-silverfish-repellent/),or even professional help.
-- silverfish
-- repellent/),or even professional help.

 By taking these steps, youll safeguard your home from silverfish and prevent the damage they can cause to your belongings.